ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/draft-dmarc-failure-reporting.md

 document focuses on one type of reporting that can be requested under DMARC.

-"Failure reports," or "failed messages reports," provide diagnostic information about messages that a Mail Receiver has determined to not pass the DMARC mechanism.
-These reports are generally sent at the time such messages are received and evaluated, to provide the Domain Owner with timely notification that such failures are occurring, and to provide information that may assis in diagnosing the cause of the failures.
+"Failure reports," or "failed message reports," provide diagnostic information about messages that a Mail Receiver has determined do not pass the DMARC mechanism.
+These reports are generally sent at the time such messages are received and evaluated, to provide the Domain Owner with timely notification that such failures are occurring, and to provide information that may assist in diagnosing the cause of the failures.